drone/docs/content/pipeline/environment/reference/drone-repo-owner.md

 author: bradrydzewski
 ---

-Provides the repository namespace for the current running build.
-The namespace is an alias for the source control management account that owns the repository.
+Provides the repository owner for the current running build.
+The owner is the source control management account that owns the repository.

 ```
 DRONE_REPO_OWNER=octocat